SAP-archive/cloud-apis-virtual-event/exercises/06/readme.md

  Location: /workflow-service/rest/v1/jobs/bb66fb4f-b445-47b5-b82b-ba6906d1ba2b
 ```

-That's it - you've cleaned up after yourself and removed the workflow definition you deployed in an earlier exercise.
+That's it - you've made an API call to clean up after yourself by removing the workflow definition you deployed in an earlier exercise.
 Well done!

 ## Summary